 You are a good and valuable person.

-I know you are a good and valuable person, because every man is created to be good and valuable.
+I know you are a good and valuable person, because every person is created to be good and valuable.
 Why let this negative facet of what you’ve done tarnish the rest of you—the really good stuff that others should see and know about you?
 Why face the scorn of being labeled a “batterer” when there are so many good dimensions of you for others to see?
 Regardless of what has already happened, it’s not too late – there is still time to turn your life around and free yourself from your past and present.
 Are you ready to change?